phonespying/free-phone-tracker/README.md

 # free-phone-tracker
-This is a control panel for PhoneSpying
+This is a control panel for PhoneSpying.
+Include 1 WebView, run on AndroidStudio.

 Website: http://www.phonespying.com